-Group Services function Activity and type of expenditure incurred Cost driver for allocation to price controls, Price Control units and US level Retail Household Retail Non - household % Water Resources Water Network+ Wastewater Network+ Bioresources Asset Management - Other General Asset Management costs Allocated to Price Control then to specific US where possible using management judgement, otherwise to US based on FTE 4% 0% 3% 53% 33% 7% Asset Management - Water/Wastewater Quality Managing the delivery of clean, safe drinking water, working closely with Drinking Water Inspectorate; Testing of Wastewater Sampling costs are allocated based on the no. of samples taken mapped to each US; Other Water Quality costs allocated to specific US (WTW & Treated Water) using management judgement; Other Wastewater Quality cost allocated to specific US (Sewage Treatment & Disposal) using management judgement; Management team has been allocated 50/50 between Water/Waste Price Controls and then to US by sampling effort.
-0% 0% 11% 51% 36% 2% Asset Management - Labs Labs staff, courier for samples, chemicals, and other materials Allocated to Waste & Water based on number of samples in each service area, then to US based on FTE 0% 0% 7% 71% 18% 4% Asset Management - Leakage Maintenance and improvement of the distribution network for treated water Allocated to specific US (Treated water) as it is assumed all pipes in the network contain treated water only 0% 0% 0% 100 % 0% 0% Asset Management - Carbon Management Staff costs for Energy team Allocated using management judgement 0% 0% 6% 32% 46% 16% Asset Management - Strategy & Planning Modelling studies and system costs, Water Resources Management Plan Specific cost centres are allocated to US using Hydraulic model results from representative sample of catchments; remaining cost centres are allocated to Price Control and then US using management judgement 0% 0% 13% 33% 51% 3% Asset Management - Projects Opex Study costs for Projects within Water and Waste Allocated using purpose codes to split projects costs into US 0% 0% 26% 16% 59% 0% Asset Management - DS Opex studies costs for major projects Allocations have been made by reference to the proportional splits of the DS capital programme, as these opex costs are incurred in support of the wider capex programme 0% 0% 0% 39% 61% 0%
+Group Services function Activity and type of expenditure incurred Cost driver for allocation to price controls, Price Control units and US level Retail Non - household Water Resources Water Network+ Wastewater Network+ Bioresources Upstream Service based on FTE.
+Asset Management - Other General Asset Management costs Allocated to Price Control then to specific US where possible using management judgement, otherwise to US based on FTE 14% 0% 4% 42% 32% 8% Asset Management - Water/Wastewater Quality Managing the delivery of clean, safe drinking water, working closely with Drinking Water Inspectorate; Testing of Wastewater Sampling costs are allocated based on the no. of samples taken mapped to each US; Other Water Quality costs allocated to specific US (WTW & Treated Water) using management judgement; Other Wastewater Quality cost allocated to specific US (Sewage Treatment & Disposal) using management judgement; Management team has been allocated 50/50 between Water/Waste Price Controls and then to US by sampling effort.
+0% 0% 4% 45% 38% 13% Asset Management - Labs Labs staff, courier for samples, chemicals, and other materials Allocated to Waste & Water based on number of samples in each service area, then to US based on FTE 0% 0% 7% 72% 17% 4% Asset Management - Leakage Maintenance and improvement of the distribution network for treated water Allocated to specific US (Treated water) as it is assumed all pipes in the network contain treated water only 0% 0% 0% 100 % 0% 0% Asset Management - Carbon Management Staff costs for Energy team Allocated using management judgement 0% 0% 6% 32% 46% 16% Asset Management - Strategy & Planning Modelling studies and system costs, Water Resources Management Plan Specific cost centres are allocated to US using Hydraulic model results from representative sample of catchments; remaining cost centres are allocated 0% 0% 0% 0% 100 % 0% to Price Control and then US using management judgement Asset Management - Projects Opex Study costs for Projects within Water and Waste Allocated using purpose codes to split projects costs into US 0% 0% 60% 40% 0% 0% Asset Management - DS Opex studies costs for major projects Allocations have been made by reference to the proportional splits of the DS capital programme, as these opex costs are incurred in support of the wider capex programme 0% 0% 0% 39% 61% 0%